rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ZB: I think it should not change.
 But we may want to have a `toLocaleString` on that type.
 I don't know if we'd want to have DurationFormat because it seems to me that would not require any computation.
 One of the specific things about number format is that there are a number of computations that are being performed internally. ...
 As I said I'm very happy to keep it at stage 1 and see the duration proposal and see if we evolve our thinking in that time.

-MBT: I don't have a duration proposal for this meeting, but the more I look at this Intl stuff, the more I think I need to put a duration proposal in for July
+MBT: I don't have a duration proposal for this meeting, but the more I look at this Intl stuff, the more I think I need to put a duration proposal in for July.

 YK: I would love to work with you on that.
 I did that Duration proposal for Rust and would love to work with you on that.